peter-lyons-kehl/deta.space_shuttle.rs/README.md

 - local development on Linux, Mac OS & Windows
 - easy deployment on the respective platform's cloud, in a Docker-like Linux container
-- the deployed application can be private (for the developer only), or public
-- the developer can deploy an unpublished (test) version of a public application.
-Such a version is visible only to her/him.
 - no way to run `su`/`sudo` (or not documented), nor to customize at Docker level (for example: to access remote storage by mounting FUSE file systems)
 - support & community on their Discord servers